Stochastic models of memristive behavior: Conclusions

 \section{Conclusions}

 In this paper we have addressed the effect of noise on signal transmission in model memristive devices.
 On one hand side miniaturization of electronic processors allows for integration of many circuit elements per unit area and lowers the driving voltage, on the other hand, it naturally makes the systems vulnerable to thermal, $1/f$, shot and external, environmental noises.
 At the same time, based on theoretical approaches and experimental considerations, it has been documented that better endurance of signal transmission in natural and artificial systems can be achieved by understanding the source and making use of inherent temporal fluctuations in resistive devices.
 Contemporary methods used in design of artificial signal transferring systems try to mimick information processing mechanisms of living organisms and to emulate states of conductance of neuron synapses by analyzing stochastic response of neuron-like units and networks.
-Taken from that perspective, the Stochastic Resonance phenomenon may serve as an event optimizing performance of a system in the presence of noise, alike hearing or visual sensations have been shown to be amplified~\cite{Schilling,Simonotto,Hanggi,Dante_1997} by interference of weak signals and temporal fluctuations.\\ \\ Our research shows that a conceptually very simple system of a particle relaxing in a potential well can model the memristive behavior under the influence of noise.
-We have discussed two kinds of models which, in addition to the memristive behavior, display a Stochastic Resonance.
-In the model involving a tilted double-well potential we observe a ``dirty hysteresis'' consisting of multiple overlapping hysteresis loops, reminiscent of hysteretic rounding observed in plastic or disordered materials.
-In the model involving a monostable well subject to correlated multiplicative and additive noises -- a harmonic well that can be solved analytically and its generalisations to higher-order wells -- a blurred hysteresis is observed, much as in the case of hysteresis loops observed in voltage-activated ion channels~\cite{channel,ewa_2012,rappaport}.
-This highlights a previously unexpected connection between memristive systems and ion channels.
-The question remains how integration of such units in neuromorphic architecture will influence properties of the circuit and its performance in signal transduction.
+Taken from that perspective, the Stochastic Resonance phenomenon may serve as an event optimizing performance of a system in the presence of noise, alike hearing or visual sensations have been shown to be amplified~\cite{Schilling,Simonotto,Hanggi,Dante_1997} by interference of weak signals and temporal fluctuations.